How to Build a Thriving Innovation Ecosystem - The Big Bang Partnership

 What is an innovation ecosystem?

-These ecosystem partners from across the private sector, the public sector, research institutions and civil society are known as the “quadruple or quintuple helix” – quintuple when the ecosystem includes stakeholders representing the natural environment.
+These partners from across the private sector, the public sector, research institutions and civil society are known as the “quadruple or quintuple helix” – quintuple when the ecosystem includes stakeholders representing the natural environment.

 Every organization in an innovation ecosystem depends on the success of the other organizations, either directly or indirectly.

 Innovation ecosystems can be large or small, co-located physically or virtually.
 The participating organizations have multiple direct and indirect links between them.
-Ideas, knowledge, connections, finance and people resources cycle between participants, as successful organizations reinvest back into the innovation ecosystem.
+Ideas, knowledge, connections, finance and people resources cycle between participants, as successful organizations reinvest back into the ecosystem.

 All business is a series of connected ecosystems.
 However, innovation ecosystems often have their own identities, stated purpose and carry out activities that are targeted to achieve business innovation.